EECS150/asic_labs_fa21/lab1/spec.md

 4 to 19, and `eda-X`, where X is a number from 1 to 8.
 The fully qualified DNS name (FQDN) of your machine is then `c125m-X.eecs.berkeley.edu` or `eda-X.eecs.berkeley.edu`.
 For example, if you select machine `c125m-8`, the FQDN would be `c125m-8.eecs.berkeley.edu`.
-Note that you can use any lab machine but that our lab machines aren’t very powerful; if everyone uses the same one, everyone will find that their jobs perform poorly.
+You can use any lab machine, but our lab machines aren’t very powerful; if everyone uses the same one, everyone will find that their jobs perform poorly.
 ASIC design tools are resource intensive and will not run well when there are too many simultaneous users on these machines.
-We recommend that every time you want to log into a machine, examine its load on hivemind.eecs.berkeley.edu for the `eda-X` machines, or using `top` while logged in.
+We recommend that every time you want to log into a machine, examine its load on `hivemind.eecs.berkeley.edu` for the `eda-X` machines, or using `top` when you log in.
 If it is heavily loaded, consider using a different machine.
-If you also notice other eecs151 users with jobs consuming excessive resources, do feel free to reach out to the GSIs about it.
+If you also notice other `eecs151` users with jobs consuming excessive resources, do feel free to reach out to the GSIs about it.
 Next, note your instructional class acccount name - the one that looks like `eecs151-YYY`, for example `eecs151-abc`.
 This is the account you created at the start of this lab.